My Household Managed

 By following these guidelines, you can create a positive and supportive environment for your nanny, ensuring that they can provide the best care for your family without the added stress of unfair financial demands

-Are you looking to hire a live-in nanny in Chicago or Palm Beach?
+Are you looking to hire a live-in nanny in Chicago, Miami, or Palm Beach?

 At My Household Managed, we offer a personalized and consultative approach to household staff recruitment.